-Top 16 Biryani Joints In Mumbai To Satiate Your Soul
+20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 There's always much debate on which biryani is ideal.
-Is it the dum-style or the drier Kolkata version with aloo?
-Perhaps a Hyderabadi biryani is better, or even the Lucknowi and Awadhi-style.
+Is it the dum-style or the Kolkata version with aloo?
+Perhaps a Hyderabadi biryani is better, or the Lucknowi and Awadhi-style.
 There are so many different styles of biryani that it's hard to love just one.
-That's why we've rounded up a list of the best biryani joints in Mumbai, each serving a different style or meat.
+That's why we've rounded up a list of the places that serve the best biryani in Mumbai, each made in a different style.

 Lucky Restaurant